Reservations can be classified into four canonical (standard) types - All, Active, Cancelled, and No-show.

 A Mode is a type of simplifying analysis that focuses on only one or two dimensions at a time.
 There are currently four modes:

-- Total Period: aggregates data across all shops and the entire date range to focus the analysis on the segments
+- Total Period: aggregates data across all venues and the entire date range to focus the analysis on the segments

-- Period Comparison: aggregates data across all shops, but buckets the data into periods within the date range to focus the analysis on periods and segments
+- Period Comparison: aggregates data across all venues, but buckets the data into periods within the date range to focus the analysis on periods and segments

-- Shop Comparison: aggregates data across the entire date range, but breaks results by shop to focus the analysis on shops and segment
+- Venue Comparison: aggregates data across the entire date range, but breaks results by venue to focus the analysis on venues and segment

 What are the Reservation Segment Definitions?